 Sewer line repair professionals at Neal Harris Service Experts will use a sewer inspection camera to decide whether or not the sewer line has a tree root issue.
 Once the issue has been confirmed, our sewer line repair technician will discuss all of your options with you and help you decide the best way to proceed, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.

 Note, faster growing trees, such as ash, sweetgum, or sycamore, may cause more trouble because they grow more quickly.
 Slower growing trees are a better choice, but they still need to be replaced every seven to ten years to avoid their roots from becoming an issue.
 Also, make sure you plant trees far from your sewer lines, that way you can help prevent damage and prevent those pesky (and often expensive) sewer line repairs.
-If you’re not sure where your sewer lines are, ask Neal Harris Service Experts Heating, Air Conditioning & Plumbing to flag the path of the sewer pipes.
+If you’re not sure where your sewer lines are, ask Neal Harris Service Experts to flag the path of the sewer pipes.

-So if you think your tree roots have invaded your sewer line or you have any plumbing problems at all, call Neal Harris Service Experts Heating, Air Conditioning & Plumbing in Kansas City and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in working order.
+So if you think your tree roots have invaded your sewer line or you have any plumbing problems at all, call Neal Harris Service Experts in Kansas City and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in working order.